 - Authors are free to use their preferred reference style, as long as usual bibliographic information is provided (e.g., Authors, Year, Title, Editor/Journal, Volume, Pages/DOI) and style is consistent.

 - Author-year or numerical citation schemes can be used.

 - All references cited in the text must be included in the reference section and listed either in alphabetical order (author-year format) or by order of appearance (numerical format).

 - Authors are encouraged to cite the original research reporting new data and discoveries as the primary source of information, not just only review articles (see more here).

 Since January 2012, both the International Code of Nomenclature for algae, fungi, and plants (ICN, Melbourne Code) and the International Code of Zoological Nomenclature (ICZN) regulate the electronic publication of new biological names and nomenclatural acts.
 For a new name or nomenclatural act published electronically to be considered available, these two codes notably request that the work is published in PDF format in a publication with an ISSN or an ISBN, and that the content of the work is immutable after it is first issued.
-Preprints, as versioned pieces of work usually published on servers lacking an ISSN or an ISBN, do not conform to these requirements for the moment.
+Articles uploaded in open online archives, as versioned pieces of work usually published on servers lacking an ISSN or an ISBN, do not conform to these requirements for the moment.
 Both the ICN and ICZN also consider preprints as preliminary versions and do not regard them as published works for nomenclatural purposes.

 Therefore, for the time being, new names and nomenclatural acts contained in articles deposited in online archive (peer-reviewed or not) are not considered as available by the ICN and ICZN.
 To become available such works will have to be published in a traditional journal after their evaluation by PCI Paleo.